AQA Chemistry Rates of Reaction Revision Notes

 Master AQA Chemistry Rates of Reaction using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Rates of reaction refer to how quickly reactants are converted into products in a chemical reaction.
-Understanding these rates is crucial for predicting how changes in conditions affect reaction speed.
+Understanding these rates is crucial for controlling reactions in industrial processes and laboratory settings.

 Key Concepts

-- 1The rate of a reaction can be affected by temperature, concentration, surface area, and the presence of catalysts.
+- 1The rate of reaction can be affected by concentration, temperature, surface area, and the presence of a catalyst.

 Simple Explanation